 Room Air Purifiers: $40

-It depends on your location and what type of panels you're installing.
+It depends on your home's location and the kind of panels you plan to use.
 Concord can experience long, hard winters, so we recommend installing your system in the springtime to maximize your generation for the year.

-Your payback period is the time to achieve an ROI on your solar panels.
-It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
+Your payback period is the time to earn a net profit from your solar panels.
+It will vary based on the average sunlight in your area, the rate your utility charges per kilowatt of power, and their rated capacity.
 Concord gets a moderate amount of sunlight each day, so you could expect a maximum payback period of 14.9 years per 5 kW of power depending on other factors.